IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 environment across all contributors.

-The procedure for managing WG documents (e.g., assign editors) applies for managing YANG modules (section 6.1 of {{!RFC2418}}
-for IETF Working Group Guidelines and Procedures.
-For considerations related to granting editors write and administrators' right refer to section 3.3 of {{!RFC8874}} for Working Group GitHub Usage Guidance.
+The procedure for managing WG documents (e.g., assign editors) applies for managing YANG modules (section 6.1 of IETF Working Group Guidelines and Procedures {{!RFC2418}}.
+For considerations related to granting editors write and administrators' right refer to section 3.3 of Working Group GitHub Usage Guidance {{!RFC8874}}.

-Other administrative policies as they relate to migration, personal change or the WG closing is defined in the {{!RFC8875}} Working Group GitHub Administration.
+Other administrative policies as they relate to migration, personal change or the WG closing is defined in the Working Group GitHub Administration {{!RFC8875}}.

 A release tagging mechanism should be defined to track the intermediate versions referenced by WG I-Ds and by the RFC,